 By the way, the convention is to use “Bitcoin” with an upper-case “B” to refer to the network, or the open source software that runs it, while we use “bitcoin” with a lower-case “b” to refer to the unit of account, or the currency unit that is transferred across the network.
 And one satoshi (or one “sat”) is one 100,000,000th of a bitcoin.
 Now that the value of a full bitcoin has risen so dramatically, it’s often more convenient to think of smaller value in terms of sats.

 The opinions expressed here are solely my own.
 I might be a Certified Bitcoin Professional, but I could certainly be wrong about any of this.
-I have personally committed a very high percentage of my personal net worth to bitcoin.
+I have spent a LOT of time studying Bitcoin since 2012.
+And I have personally committed a very high percentage of my personal net worth to bitcoin.
 Most financial advisors would say an excessively risky amount, in fact.
 So if I’m wrong, I’m certainly going to face some far more significant consequences than the naysayers coming around to say “I told you so!”
 But the fact is, there is nothing else in this world about which I have such a strong conviction as bitcoin being the best possible long-term store of value.

 IMPORTANT: Nothing on this page should be taken as investment advice.
 Do your own research.
 Think for yourself!

 This page has grown pretty long over the years.
 So before I get into the details, let me make this page even longer by summarizing some of my top personal opinions: